Union Pacific Freight Trains

 On the Las Vegas dispatcher's reports I have (from Sept/Oct/Nov 1950/51) all show the same thing.
 DLS operated in two sections each day with the two sections running anywhere from 1 to 4 hours apart.
 Some DLS trains were filled out with other cars (forwarder traffic or other high-priority loads).
 In all cases DLS trains arrived LV with 3-unit sets of power and departed with 4-unit sets.
 Most often they were EMD F units but ALCOs were used on occasion.
 When EMDs were used west from LV, they specified a max of 2800 tons.
 With ALCOs, they allowed up to 3000 tons.

-Lastly, in case you weren't aware of them I wanted to mention the photos on Don Strack's Utah Rails website showing a DLS train around SLC/OG in Jan '48.
-The photo series shows a consist of stock cars (a variety of types, as you mentioned) led by a 4-unit set of EMD Fs with some "manifest" fill on the rear end.
-They're in the Emil Albrecht photo album (hope this link works):
+Lastly, in case you weren't aware of them I wanted to mention the photos on Don Strack's Utah Rails website showing a DLS train around Salt Lake City /Ogden in Jan 1948.
+The photo series shows a consist of stock cars (a variety of types, as you mentioned) led by a four-unit set of EMD Fs with some "manifest" fill on the rear end.
+They're in the Emil Albrecht photo album:

 Eugene Crowner added the following on March 29, 2019: